YaronWhite86/bitcoin-consulting-israel-staging.github.io/learning-center.md

 # Learning Center

 Welcome to the Learning Center.
-Here you'll find a collection of articles designed to help you understand Bitcoin, from the absolute basics to more advanced topics.
+Here you'll find a collection of articles, diagrams and aids designed to help you understand Bitcoin, from the absolute basics to more advanced topics.

 ---